Jones County, Georgia

 - BLM Land Records

-Jones County, NC Societies and Family History Resources
+Jones County, GA Societies and Family History Resources

-What genealogical and historical societies, archives, museums, associations and libraries are available for Jones County, NC?
+What genealogical and historical societies, archives, museums, associations and libraries are available for Jones County, GA?

-A list of Jones County Historical and Genealogical Societies, Forums, Message Boards, Libraries, Archives.
-See also a list of Statewide North Carolina Archives, Historical & Genealogical Societies.
+A list of Jones County Historical and Genealogical Societies, Libraries, Archives.
+See also list of Georgia Archives, Genealogical and Historical Societies.

-Where can I connect with other Jones County, NC Researchers through message boards and forums?
+Where can I connect with other Jones County, GA Researchers through message boards and forums?

-What other genealogical resources are available in Jones County, NC?
+What other genealogical resources are available in Jones County, GA?

-The following are web links to Genealogy, Records and Resources pertaining to Jones County.
-A majority of these genealogy links fall into 3 categories: Professional Sites, Personal Sites or Organization Sites.
-Some have free access some require a payment.
-This is merely a directory that has been collected or submitted.
-I do not recommend or promote one genealogy site over another.
+The following links to Genealogy Resources associated to Jones County.
+These links fall into 3 categories: Business Sites, Personal Sites or Organization Sites.
+Some have free access some have to have a cost.
+This is basically a list that has been gathered or submitted.
+I do not recommend or promote one genealogy site above another.